Let’s analyze the average and minimum salary in Buenos Aires, Argentina, one of the most scenic Spanish speaking cities in the world

 Córdoba, the second most populated city of Argentina, serves as an interesting alternative offering similar salaries, cheaper rents, and more affordable restaurants and markets.

 All in all, Argentina keeps itself among the countries of South America with the highest standards of living.
 Buenos Aires is also one of the most international cities in the continent.
+That is still the case even if the country has been suffering with consecutive crisis during the current decade.

 Interesting Resources for Working and Living Abroad